kwameopareasiedu/react-simple-widgets/src/widgets/checkbox-field/checkbox-field-usage.md

 # CheckboxField

-This widget is a check input form widget.
-Since it is intrinsically a checkbox, it accepts all attributes of an `<input/>` tag.
+This widget is a checkbox form widget.
+CheckboxField is intrinsically an `<input type="checkbox"/>` and it accepts all of its attributes..

 ## Usage